RudolfCardinal/pdn_project_allocation/README.rst

 We can go one step further, and enforce stability via integer linear programming, as per Abeledo & Blum (1996, https://doi.org/10.1016/0024-3795(95)00052-6 ).
-However, the algorithm assumes strict ordering (e.g. that each supervisor strictly ranks all
+However, the algorithm assumes strict ordering (e.g. that each student strictly ranks all projects, and each supervisor strictly ranks all students that apply to their projects).

-Since we can't have any student unassigned, and we are now up to Aug 2020 in the research literature, I shall stop there and offer "dissatisfaction minimization within the constraint of stability, falling back to dissatisfaction minimization" as the best practical option that I've come up with, despite the fact that it offers some unstable solutions.
+Since we can't have any student unassigned, and we are now up to Aug 2020 in the research literature, I've done two things: (a) offered a stability constraint via a (new?) algorithm that does not require strict preferences, allowing "dissatisfaction minimization" within that constraint, or (b) the option to choose, or fall back to, overall dissatisfaction minimization (though that may offer some unstable solutions).

 Changelog